-Transducers are a type of device that converts varying physical quantities into electrical signals, or vise versa.
+Transducers are a type of device that converts varying physical quantities into electrical signals or vice versa.
 Or, in other words, transducers are devices that convert one form of energy into another.
-The varying quantities that they can convert include things like brightness, pressure, position, energy, torque, force, position, motion and heat.
+The varying quantities that they can convert include things like brightness, pressure, position, energy, torque, force, position, motion, and heat.
 Of the many types of transducers manufactured, this article will be taking a closer look at heat transducers, more commonly known as heat sensors.
-Heat sensors are transducers that generate and use an electrical signals to communicate rates of heat change, which operators use to calculate heat flux.
-(Heat flux is the rate per unit time at which heat energy is able to reach and pass through a surface.)
-Heat sensors are implemented in the estimation of fouling on the surface of a boiler, the study of the influence of flames and fire on a surface and other observational applications that work to increase process efficiency and/or human safety.
-Examples of commonly used heat sensors include: resistance thermometers, thermocouples, thermistors and silicon bandgap temperature sensors.
+Heat sensors are transducers that generate and use electrical signals to communicate rates of heat change, which operators use to calculate heat flux.
+Heat flux is the rate per unit time at which heat energy is able to reach and pass through a surface.
+Heat sensors are implemented in the estimation of fouling on the surface of a boiler, the study of the influence of flames and fire on a surface, and other observational applications that work to increase process efficiency and/or human safety.
+Examples of commonly used heat sensors include resistance thermometers, thermocouples, thermistors, and silicon bandgap temperature sensors.

 Heat Sensor Types